bcodell/dbt-activity-schema/README.md

     join json_extract_path_text({joined}.{feature_json}, 'product_type') = {primary}.primary_activity_product_type
 )
 ```
+Joined Activities can be further refined to the Primary Activity via extra join criteria.
+This functionality is useful for building datasets that represent subprocesses within a given Activity Schema (e.g. application-specific activities in a `job_stream` for recruiting data).
+This functionality is achieved by using the `join` keyword after all specified columns in the column selection block for a given Joined Activity.
+It is not applicable to Primary Activities; including this clause will be ignored.
+Each join criteria should be initialized with a `join` clause (no `and` clause used).
+It should be specified after the `filter` clause (if one exists in the statement).
+Each declared clause should relate a column from the Primary Activity to a column in the Joined Activity.

-Add within the column specification for the Joined Activity.
-Supports f-string functionality for the following keywords:
+This feature supports f-string functionality for the following keywords:
 * `joined` - will alias to the appropriate CTE alias for the Joined Activity when the aql is transpiled into SQL
 * `primary` - will alias to the appropriate CTE alias for the Primary Activity when the aql is transpiled into SQL
 * All of the default column names from the Activity Schema spec will be transformed to their appropriate aliases as defined in the project configuration (or the alias can be explicitly stated)